Web Development for Beginners >

 Summary

-Then we installed the necessary tools and got our computers ready for the next couple of days of this course.
+Then we installed the necessary tools and got our computers ready for the next couple of lessons in this course.
 We also created our first webpage, made edits to it and learned how to ‘run’ our code.
-That’s really good progress for day one!
-Tomorrow, we’ll dive into some syntactic aspects related to HTML, talk about all the HTML elements that we’ll be using in our course and create a basic structure of our portfolio page in HTML.
+That’s really good progress for step one!
+Next, we’ll dive into some syntactic aspects related to HTML, talk about all the HTML elements that we’ll be using in our course and create a basic structure of our portfolio page in HTML.

 But wait, there’s more!
-If you’re feeling motivated and want to add more types of text to your webpage before tomorrow, why not give the daily challenge a try?
+If you’re feeling motivated and want to add more types of text to your webpage before the next lesson, why not give the practical challenge a try?

 Did you notice how the text on line 4 (<title>First webpage</title>) and line 7 (<h1>Hello World</h1>) appear in the tab name and in bold on the page respectively?